 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with disc degeneration.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with disc degeneration.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces several therapeutic effects that are being evaluated to treat disc disease.
 One mechanism is precise ablation (thermal destruction of tissue) of the nerves that cause pain secondary to disc disease.
 A second mechanism involves focused ultrasound drugs release from nanoparticles that will degrade the ruptured intravertebral disc.
 A third mechanism is to use focused ultrasound to degrade the dysfunctional disc so it can be aspirated with a fine needle.
 After it has been removed, an injection of biomaterial can be accomplished.
 An additional mechanism is evaluating the use of a focused ultrasound activated hydrogel to restore the disc space.

 While there has been preclinical investigation of focused ultrasound to treat degenerative discs, additional research is needed before this will be available for clinical use.

 Recent work has been on treating the arthritis of the facet joint.
 See “Back Pain” for added discussion on this topic.

 The primary options for treatment of disc degeneration include medication and invasive surgery.

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications – such as surgical wound healing or infection – at a lower cost.
 Focused ultrasound can reach the desired target without damaging surrounding tissue, and it can be repeated, if necessary.